 My research is primarily in the area of judgment and decision-making, and my work is informed by evolutionary theory (especially principles of complementary levels of explanation; see here).
 Specific topics of interest cross multiple applied and basic science disciplines, with a focus on the common thread of understanding the psychology of risk.

 My research program comprises three primary lines.
 First, I examine the role of individual differences in explaining patterns of risk-taking, including gambling.
 Second, I examine how situational conditions of need motivate decisions under risk.
 Third, I examine how inequality and resultant socioemotional comparison mechanisms affect decision-making processes and outcomes in numerous domains.
 A brief research statement that broadly summarizes my research program can be found here.

 Beshai, S., Feeney, J., Mahali, S. C., & Mishra, S. (under review).
 Negative cognitions, emotional regulation, and depression symptoms across four continents: Cross-cultural support for the cognitive model of depression.

 Mishra, S., Beshai, S., Wuth, A., & Refaie, N. (under review).
-HEXACO personality traits, risk factors, and protective factors: An examination of psychological resilience in problem gambling.
+Risk and protective factors in problem gambling: An examination of psychological resilience.